letsencrypt/boulder/docs/logging.md

 and prometheus that forwards to syslog.
 This is configured in StatsAndLogging in cmd/shell.go.

-There are some cases where we output to stdout:
+There are some cases where we output to stdout regardless of the JSON config
+settings:

  - Panics are always emitted to stdout
  - Packages that Boulder relies on may occasionally emit to stdout (though this